Barnsley Interchange: Facilities

-The station is fully staffed throughout the day, with the booking office open from 06:00 to 19:30 Mondays to Saturdays and from 08:45 to 19:00 on Sundays.
-There are several self-service ticket machines provided for use outside these times and for collecting advance purchase tickets, located on the platform 2 side of the foot-bridge, and outside the ticket office.
+The station is fully staffed throughout the day, with the booking office open from 06:00 to 19:30 Mondays to Saturdays, and from 08:45 to 19:00 on Sundays.
+There are several self-service ticket machines provided, located on the platform 2 footbridge and outside the ticket office.

 In the main building on platform 1, there is a waiting room and toilets.
-A separate waiting room (with vending machines for drinks and snacks) is located on platform 2, with a fully accessible footbridge (equipped with lifts) linking them; there is step-free access from the entrance and bus station to all platforms.
+A separate waiting room (with vending machines) is located on platform 2, with a fully accessible footbridge (equipped with lifts) linking them; there is step-free access from the entrance and bus station to all platforms.
 Train running information is provided by automated announcements, digital display screens and timetable posters.
-There are a number of shops a short walk over the footbridge to the bus station, these include a newsagents, Lloyds Pharmacy, Coopland Bakery and a Subway restaurant.